 Alumni Spotlight: Zak Breckenridge

-Zak Breckenridge is a doctoral candidate in English at the University of Southern California.
+Zak Breckenridge is a doctoral candidate in English at the University of Southern California and is a 2024 Wrigley Institute Fellow.
 After growing up in the Adirondacks in New York, and living in Chicago, Austria, and Salt Lake City, he now lives in Long Beach, California.
 His research interests include ecocriticism, documentary film, the history of science, and the history of materialist thought.
 His writing has previously appeared or is forthcoming in the Salt Lake Tribune, The Common, SFRA Review, and Western American Literature, among other venues.
 Outside of the library and the classroom, he likes to go hiking and watch old movies.

 Below are Zak’s written responses to questions about his doctoral program, his research in Environmental Humanities, and the role of literature in the climate crisis.